alols/vim-pro/README.md

     anything already present.
 This way you can still use multiple tag files.

+4. The `:Pe` command works just like :e, but it gives you a lot better tab-completion.
+The completion is very similar to `:b`, but it is not based on open buffers but on the files in the project.

+5. The `:Pgrep` command works just like `:vimgrep`, but it takes no filenames argument, instead the grep is performed in all project files.

-4. The next time you start Vim you have to load your project.
+6. The next time you start Vim you have to load your project.

         :Pload {file}

     If you use sessions, the project will be part of your session as long as it is loaded when you run `mksession`.
 Loading the session will automatically load the project.

-5. The `:Pe` command works just like :e, but it gives you a lot better tab-completion.
-The completion is very similar to `:b`, but it is not based on open buffers but on the files in the project.

-6. The `:Pgrep` command works just like `:vimgrep`, but it takes no filenames argument, instead the `grep` is performed in all project files.